Pipe in screed system – suitable for sand / cement & anhydrite screeds.

 System STANDARD is the traditional pipe in screed system and utilises the JUPITER 16mm PE-RT pipe at the core of the system.
 The heating pipework is clipped into heavy duty polypropylene clip rails which are in turn fixed to the insulation below with a self-adhesive strip.

 Depending on heat output required, pipe centres can range from 100mm to 300mm.
-Further information on pipe centres can be found here.
+Further information on heat outputs can be found here and further information on pipe centres can be found here.
 Perimeter insulation is supplied and fitted as standard to all abutments.

 For residential applications, a sand/cement screed of 65mm is used (45mm covering) or a 50mm anhydrite screed (30mm covering).